 After his brief, formal speech, in which he thanked those who have helped launch the University into the ranks of top public schools, Adams said that he had been thinking about leaving for "the last two or three weeks," adding that one is always thinking about it.

 There were "a whole host of reasons," he said, without elaborating.
 "But it felt like this was the right time."
 He said he is proud of the many accomplishments the school has experienced during his tenure.

 According to former Athens Mayor Heidi Davison, who was at the event in the UGA Chapel, Adams had of list of things he wanted to accomplish for himself and for the university, "and he just slowly checked them off" as they came on line.

-Chief among these were a medical school presence and an engineering school.
+Chief among these were a and an engineering school.
 UGA had a comprehensive engineering program until the 1930s.
 Given the dearth of home grown engineers in the state, starting a school to help meet that need seemed crucial.
 In partnership with the Georgia Health Sciences University in Augusta, the Athens medical facility will help meet the state's need for primary care physicians.

 "The capstone pieces of the pie were in place," Davison said.
 "So I guess this signaled it was time for him to step aside."